-Built in 1907, designed by the state architect, Rognvaldur Olafsson, the building plan takes the form of a cross and was built using wood imported from Norway.
-The church is open most days over the tourist season, and admission is free.
-Just open the door and take a look.
+Built in 1907, designed by the state architect, Rögnvaldur Ólafsson, the building plan takes the form of a cross and was built using wood imported from Norway.
+The design is different from other churches in Iceland because it does not have the familiar pulpit.

 While you are there, look closely at the altar.
 The figures depicted in the painting of Lazarus are based on Húsavík townspeople who modeled for the artist.
 Some were apparently a little disgruntled at the outcome, see if you can figure out which ones they were.